 The residents living in the centre, appeared to receive care and support which was of a good quality, person centred and promoted their rights.
-However some improvements were required regarding the upkeep of the premises and maintenance of the premises which consequently impacted on infection control procedures.
+However some improvements were required regarding the upkeep and maintenance of the premises which consequently impacted on infection control procedures.

 Overall the residents' well-being and welfare was maintained by a good standard of evidence-based care and support.
 All about me and support plans reflected the assessed needs of individual residents and outlined the support required to maximise their personal development in accordance with their individual health, personal and social care needs and choices.
 There was evidence that person centred goals had been set for residents and there was good evidence that progress in achieving the goals set were being monitored.
 An annual personal plan review for each of the residents whose file were reviewed had been completed.
-These reviews involved consultation with family members via virtual meetings in light of COVID-19 visiting restrictions in some instances.
+These reviews involved consultation with family members.